Ready to fill up your fanny pack with some basic French phrases?

 On the opposite end of the spectrum from having a waiter choose your dish, there are food allergies and dietary restrictions.
 If it’s unclear on the menu for you, make sure you let the waiter know about any restrictions when you’re ordering.

-Here are some common food allergies to know for your well-being in the Francophone world:
+Here are additional basic French words for common food allergies to know for your well-being in the Francophone world:

 - le gluten (gluten)